Julynx/markdown_convert/README.md

 Unlike other similar tools, it relies solely on Python packages to do the job, eliminating the need for any external system-level dependencies when running on Linux.

-If you're running Windows, you only need to install the GTK-3 runtime from the following link: [GTK-3 Runtime Installer](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases).
+If you're running Windows, you only need to install the GTK-3 runtime from the following link: [GTK-3 Runtime](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases).

 ### Features